 Assessment of additional CVD risk factors should be done in all patients.
 HIV-infected patients are considered to be at moderate risk of CVD.b

 Counsel lifestyle modification, dietary interventions (e.g., low-fat diet, low simple carbohydrate diet in case of ↑TG, elimination of trans fat, physical activity, smoking cessation) for adequate trial period (3–6 months).

 If receiving d4T, it should be discontinued.
 If receiving PI-based ART, consider switching to a new PI-sparing ART regimen or PI-based regimen containing boosted ATV or DRV, which are less likely to cause lipid abnormalities.

 Consider lipid-lowering therapy in consultation with a lipid specialist if ≥6-month trial of lifestyle modification fails.

 The minimal goal of therapy should be to achieve and maintain a LDL-C value below 130 mg/dL.

-Initiate Drug Therapy Promptly in Patients with TG ≥500 mg/dL:
+Initiate Drug Therapy Promptly in Patients with Fasting TG ≥500 mg/dL:

 Fibrates (gemfibrozil and fenofibrate) and N-3 PUFAs derived from fish oils may be used as alternative agents for adults with ↑TG but are not approved for use in children.
 The long-term risks of lipid abnormalities in children receiving ART are unclear.
 However, persistent dyslipidemia in children may lead to premature CVD.